 Did you invent Replimat?
 Not exactly.
 I was introduced to this construction system in 2008 by Phil and Richard Jergenson and Joy Livingwell, and Ken Isaacs in their respective books.
 I, along with many others, have contributed advancements to the system, it’s component parts, tools, and techniques.
-I’ve also drawn each of them in Free and Open Source Software CAD tools, licensed them liberally, and conceptualized the core machinery to replicate the entire system.
+We’ve drawn each of them in Free and Open Source Software CAD tools, licensed them for sharing, and conceptualized the core machinery to replicate the entire system.

 Why drill all the holes if only some are needed?
 Several reasons.
 First, since the manufacture of Replimat is automated, it is far cheaper to drill all the holes, than to drill oddly placed ones.
 Second, without all the holes, components would have limited useful lifetime.
 Thirdly, it would be impossible to stock all the many different lengths and sizes of Replimat with only limited hole patterns to work with.
 After all, people come in all sizes and shapes.
 It only seems natural that our furniture and vehicles could also change to fit us by fine tuning the hole pattern.
 A partly drilled piece simply has less of a future.

 This system looks expensive; is it?
 Replimat creates frameworks far more cheaply than a machine or welding shop can build a welded counterpart.
-Other considerations are it’s low maintenance finish which never needs paint.
-It’s lightweight, and stores in a small space.
+Other considerations are it’s low maintenance and finish which never needs paint.
+It is light weight, and stores in a small space.

 Can I build things that I design?
 Yes and we encourage this kind of thinking.
 We believe that our modular, user-friendly, systems approach can help you make your dreams come true!
 Replimat now makes it easy to build your ideas quickly and without a mess.
 You can either build with our precut packages and adapt it to what you want, or design it from scratch.
 Replimat’s modular construction gives you the user, fantastic abilities to change it’s shape.